where professionals get the latest information about standards for AR

 AR Standards Landscape

-During the International AR Standards meeting of Oct 11-12, 2010, the participants prepared a graphical "map" of the technologies which AR utilizes or which can be used to implement AR experiences for users, and identified standardized components and widely adopted technologies that could or are in use by AR developers.
+During the International AR Standards meeting of Oct 11-12, 2010, the participants prepared a graphical “map” of the technologies which AR utilizes or which can be used to implement AR experiences for users, and identified standardized components and widely adopted technologies that could or are in use by AR developers.
 The results of this collaboration are found here.
+The most current version of the AR Standards SDO landscape is available as of July 24 2012.

 AR Vocabulary/Terminology

+Below is the record of historical work.
+The first version of this lexicon (thesaurus) is found here.
 The updated (second) version (June 16 2011) of this resource is found here.
 Additional materials in support of the AR Vocabulary prepared during Third International AR Standards Meeting are found in this file (Notes of June 16 Session 12).

 Past meetings